Crop Monitor for Early Warning

 Middle East & North Africa

-Crop condition map synthesizing wheat conditions as of February 28th.
+Crop condition map synthesizing Winter Wheat conditions as of November 28th.
 Crop conditions over the main growing areas are based on a combination of inputs including remotely sensed data, ground observations, field reports, national, and regional experts.
 Crops that are in other than favourable conditions are labeled on the map with their driver.

 Source: UCSB Climate Hazards Center